 Campus Security Authority

-- any individual or individuals associated with the college who has responsibility for security on campus but does not constitute a Campus Safety Officer (for example: resident advisors, student event staff, etc.)
+- any individual or individuals associated with the college who has responsibility for security on campus but does not constitute a Campus Safety Officer (for example: community advisors, student event staff, etc.)

 - any individual or organization specified by the College as someone they should report a criminal offense to (for example: Campus Safety, Dean of Students Office, Title IX Coordinator, etc.)

-- an employee of the College who has significant responsibility for student and campus activities (for example: club or organization advisors, residential life staff, student activities staff, student discipline staff).
+- an employee of the College who has significant responsibility for student and campus activities (for example: club or organization advisors, community living staff, student activities staff, student discipline staff).

 The function of a Campus Security Authority is to report certain criminal offenses, which are considered Clery Act crimes, to the Department of Campus Safety, any member of the Dean of Students Office or the Title IX Coordinator.
 CSA’s are trained to accurately complete the CSA report and forward it to the appropriate College official.